ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ---
 ### Connecting to your vps
  - SSH as root into your vps (Your root password can usually be found on your host vps website)
- - In windows use puTTy (ssh tunneling for vnc: https://helpdeskgeek.com/how-to/tunnel-vnc-over-ssh/) - https://putty.org/
+ - In Windows use puTTy (ssh tunneling for vnc: https://helpdeskgeek.com/how-to/tunnel-vnc-over-ssh/) - https://putty.org/      Another method for Windows: https://www.howtogeek.com/311287/how-to-connect-to-an-ssh-server-from-windows-macos-or-linux/
  - In Linux use

  		ssh root@ip.address -L 5901:localhost:5901